Contact Student Services Academic Advising

 - Monday-Friday: 9:00 am - 10:30 am and 1:30 pm - 3:00 pm*

 15-minute drop-in advising is available for quick, course planning questions.

-Note: During the enrollment period in March, July, and November, 15-minute drop-ins at the Burnaby campus are not available.
+Note: During the enrollment period in March, July, and November, 15-minute drop-ins are not available.
 See Option 3 below for available advising appointments.

 - You must bring your SFU Student ID to reserve a spot